Skip to main content

 This MA course is divided into five units.
 Each unit is credit-rated.
 The minimum unit size is 20 credits.
 The total credits for this course is 180 credits

-Experimental Critical Practice and Research (20 Credits)
+Experiment: Creative Practice (20 Credits)

 In Term 1 you will explore a range of technical and conceptual approaches to animation by producing short-form animation tests.
 This unit aims to support the development on your individual voice as an animation practitioner.